What is Brand Journalism?

 Brand journalism is a practical, unique, exciting component of any marketing strategy that can garner significant brand affinity from key audiences to companies of any size.
 Both B2B and B2C brands can benefit from good brand journalism.
 If you are doing brand journalism correctly, one of the main results will be the benefit of thought leadership and positioning as an industry leader.

 Brand journalism involves telling a story that captures your brand or company’s unique aspect or offering.
 The goal is to position the brand positively and leave audiences wanting to know more about the brand, product, or service offered.

 What Brand Journalism Isn’t

 Brand journalism is very different than advertising or content marketing because it is stripped free of promotional copy.
 Brand journalism focuses on the pull, not the push.
-Rather than a goal of a direct purchase action by pushing “buy now,” “call us,” “click here” verbiage, brand journalism pulls the audience in with great writing and engaging content.
-Instead of pushing a product or service message on your audience, brand journalism should pull readers in with a great story that leaves them wanting more.
+Rather than a goal of a direct purchase action by pushing “buy now,” “call us,” or “click here” verbiage, brand journalism pulls the audience in with excellent writing and engaging content.
+Instead of pushing a product or service message on your audience, brand journalism should draw readers in with a great story that leaves them wanting more.

 Why Brand Journalism a Win-Win-Win